01 of 06

 Rayne Classic Clawfoot Tub

-Signature Hardware offers one of the widest selections I've seen of stunning, reasonably priced clawfoot tubs.
+Signature Hardware offers one of the widest selections we've seen of stunning, reasonably priced clawfoot tubs.
 The 54-in.
 Rayne is a vintage beauty, with a classic roll-top rim and cast aluminum ball-and-claw feet that come with built-in adjusters that adapt to uneven flooring.
-Like many new tubs, the Rayne is made of acrylic, which is not only lighter than traditional cast iron, but also has better heat retention.
-Price: $879.95.Continue to 4 of 6 below.
+Like many new tubs, the Rayne is made of acrylic, which is not only lighter than traditional cast iron but also has better heat retention.
+Price range: $800 to $900.Continue to 4 of 6 below.

 04 of 06